 In 2011 Derek earned his law degree from the University of Calgary.
 After graduation he articled at both the Court of Queen’s Bench of Alberta and Blake Cassels & Graydon LLP before turning his focus toward criminal law.

-Now Derek works exclusively as a criminal defence lawyer alongside industry heavyweights Hersh Wolch, Q.C. and Willie deWit, Q.C. and the other talented lawyers comprising the team at Wolch deWit.
+Derek works exclusively as a criminal defence lawyer, and has worked alongside industry heavyweights Hersh Wolch, Q.C. and Willie deWit, Q.C., as well as the other talented lawyers comprising the team at Wolch Wilson Jugnauth.
 Since becoming a barrister Derek has appeared before all levels of court in Alberta and has (or is) defending clients across a wide variety of criminal code offences, including:

 - Drug trafficking, importation, and production (marijuana grow-ops, powder/crack conversion);